+Intended Use

+This manual covers the operations and displays available on the MX1's front panel as well as basic installation and wiring information.

+It also applies to users of the Remote Fire Brigade Panel connected to the MX1.

+Organisation of Chapters

-Intended Use This manual covers the operations and displays available on the $MX1$'s front panel.
-This manual is intended for use by building owners and managers, fire brigade staff, and front line service staff.
+This manual is intended for use by firefighters, building owners and managers, and service staff.
 It assumes that the reader has a basic knowledge of automatic fire alarm systems.

-It does not cover: system design, or installation and operational requirements specified in local standards or building codes. more detailed service functions that require access to the inside of the cabinet, or use of more advanced diagnostic functions for fault finding or performance analysis.
-These and other topics are covered in the "MX1 System Design Manual", part number LT0361 and the "MX1 Service Manual", part number LT0366.
-Organisation of Chapters The topics in this manual are generally arranged in decreasing order of urgency.
+The topics in this manual are generally arranged in decreasing order of urgency.
 Firefighter use of the Fire Brigade Panel (f.b.p.) is shown inside the front page, with a detailed section on dealing with alarms in Chapter 2.

-This is followed by less urgent actions, dealing with Faults and Disables, Point and Zone Status Recalls, Testing, and System Status Recall, followed by a description of error messages and system points.
-Servicing and Maintenance To obtain continued high-reliability operation from the MX1 it is necessary to have it regularly tested and maintained by trained and qualified service-company personnel.
-NZS 4512:2010 details the requirements for the testing and maintenance of fire alarm systems.
-The $MX1$ Service Manual (LT0366) contains a guide to the procedures for testing the $MX1$.
-If changes are required to the site-specific configuration of the MX1 (for example, if new detectors are required because of building alterations) then this work must be carried out by a suitably trained and qualified fire- alarm service person and the "as-installed" information updated including a record of the new site-specific configuration version.
-All system changes must be fully tested and commissioning sheets completed.
+This is followed by less urgent actions, dealing with Faults and Disables, Point and Zone Status Recalls, Testing, and System Status Recall, followed by a description of error messages, fault finding, and compatible devices, batteries etc.

+Servicing and Maintenance

+To obtain continued high-reliability operation from the MX1 it is necessary to have it regularly tested and maintained by trained and qualified service-company personnel.

+Australian Standard AS 1851 details the requirements for the testing and maintenance of fire alarm systems, and as a minimum specifies monthly, 6-monthly and 5-yearly test plans.
+It also specifies the procedures to be followed if critical or non-critical defects are discovered.
+The MX1-Au Service Manual (LT0440) contains a guide to the procedures for testing the MX1 to AS 1851.

+If changes are required to the site-specific configuration of the MX1 (for example, if new detectors are required because of building alterations) then this work must be carried out by a suitably trained and qualified fire-alarm service person and the "as-installed" information updated including a record of the new site-specific configuration version.
+All system changes must be fully tested and commissioning sheets completed (refer AS 1670.1).
 The new site-specific configuration should be compared against the previous version to ensure that there have been no unintentional changes.

-A description of nuisance alarms and actions that can be carried out to help reduce the incidence of them is given in "Nuisace Alarms" on page 1-18.
+A description of nuisance alarms and actions that can be carried out to help reduce the incidence of them is given in "Nuisance Alarms" on page 1-17.